OberaiGroup/getting_started/vim_crash_course.md

 - Search for `foo` from current position downward with `/foo` Note that this will also find the `foo` in `football`.
 - Search for `bar` from current position upward with `?bar`

+For both of the above, you can also jump to other matches:
   + Go to the next match with `n`
   + Go to the previous match with `N`